veertuinc/anka-docs/whats-new/anka-3.8.0/index.md

 title: "Anka Virtualization 3.8.0"
 ---

-## Labels for the VM Template/Tag are now available inside of the VM
+## Labels for the VM Template & Tag are now available inside of the VM

 ```bash
 ❯ anka modify anklet label labelA testA